 This is a survey of American history from pre-contact and the colonial era through the Civil War.
 The class is designed to provide students with the framework to analyze the nation's history and to learn how to interpret primary documents so they can better understand the complexity of the nation's past.
-Students will examine the major political, social, and cultural trends that shaped the United States and its inhabitants.
+Students will examine the major political, social, and cultural trends that shaped the American colonies and the United States.
 By studying key events, themes, and people in U.S. history, students develop critical reading, writing, and analytical skills.
 Students will think like historians to critically analyze evidence and use this to construct arguments to gain a better understanding of how the past influences our lives today.